barcek/docNxgres/README.md

 Also in the root directory are two Dockerfiles, one for development and one for production.
 Each sets the environment variable 'NODE_ENV' to the corresponding value.

-Finally, the root directory contains the file 'docker-compose.yml', which does the following:
+Finally, the root directory contains three 'docker-compose' files:

+1. 'docker-compose.yml', which has settings for the dev and prod variants with the dev variant commented out;
+2. 'docker-compose_dev.yml' for the dev variant;
+3. 'docker-compose_prod.yml'.

+Each of these does the following:

 - sets the `SERVER_PORT` environment variable;
 - uses three of the database variables set in '.env' to initialize the database container, whether for development or production, with the alternate three commented out (see [Development & production](#development--production) below);